django/deps/draft/0020-annual-release-cycle.rst

 5.2 LTS or Django 6.2 LTS under the existing schedule.

-References to, for example, Steering Council terms that are grounded in LTS cycles will need to be updated to simply state two-years, or as appropriate.
+References to, for example, Steering Council terms that are grounded in LTS cycles will need to be updated to simply state two-years, or as appropriate, but such edits are out of scope for this DEP.

 Reference Implementation
 ========================